Customize an instance

 <label>Username</label>

-We target an inner-component by specifying its Mantine-defined name, and provide a style object (styles pattern) or one or more classes (classNames pattern).
+We target an inner-element by specifying its Mantine-defined name, and provide a style object (styles pattern) or one or more classes (classNames pattern).

 <Button